Frequently Asked Questions

 A: GPR scanning is extremely effective at locating all types of subsurface materials.
 While PVC and other non-conductive materials produce a weaker signal than conductive materials, GPRS Project Managers are skilled at identifying these signals in order to accurately locate buried utilities.

-Q: What type of informational output is provided when mapping utilities?
+Q: What type of informational output is provided when locating utilities?

 GPRS also uses global positioning system (GPS) to collect data points of findings.
-This data can be used to generate a map, field sketch, Google Earth image, or CAD file to permanently preserve findings for future use.
-Please contact us to discuss pricing and mapping options that your project may need.
+This data can be used to generate a plan, field sketch, Google Earth image, or CAD file to permanently preserve findings for future use.
+Please contact us to discuss pricing and marking options that your project may need.

 Q: Can GPR determine the difference between rebar and electrical conduit?